 But – secondly, we must WORK to make the history of the pre-colonisation period of our history famous!

-If we can help our nation to see how the Christian faith thrived in both of the first two seasons – and including amongst Maori, the penny might drop that Christianity didn’t bring colonisation.
-It was distinct from colonisation; including activity against colonisation; but it’s wider voice was also eventually subdued by the pressure of the colonisers (the missionary and clergy voice in support of Maori in the face of the land wars eventually fell silent).
+If we can help our nation to see how the Christian faith thrived in both of the first two seasons – including amongst Maori, the penny might drop that Christianity didn’t bring colonisation.
+It was distinct from colonisation; including activity against colonisation; but it’s wider voice of the Pakeha church was also eventually subdued by the pressure of the colonisers (the missionary and clergy voice in support of Maori in the face of the land wars eventually fell silent).

 The future isn’t written yet.
 Public option and thought doesn’t just change – it is changed.

-If we are wise, we will work to make our pre-colonisation history known – while concurrently admitting our own sins (the inadequately sustained support for Maori from our small-few missionaries and many later-arriving clergy).
+If we are wise, we will work to make our pre-colonisation history known – while concurrently admitting our own sins (including inadequately sustained support for Maori from our small-few missionaries and many later-arriving clergy).

 What can you, your family and your church do to make this story ‘famous’?

 Please discuss this because, if we are to keep ‘Christianity’ from the grips of ‘Colonisation’ in the mindset of our people, every effort is needed.
 This question needs a tangible answer from you!

 Other blogs by Dave Mann on this general topic

 - 2017 – Article – Biculturalism – more important than most think

 - 2017 – New illustrated Treaty of Waitangi series launched